storj/design-docs/20260609-object-mount-license-billing.md

 ## Essentials

-Object Mount (OM) lets users mount Storj storage as a local drive on their computer.
-Access is sold per "seat" — one seat is one license that allows one account to use Object Mount, billed as a monthly subscription.
-This document describes how seats are priced, billed, prorated, and cancelled, and the design decisions behind that billing model.
+Object Mount (OM) lets users mount cloud storage as a local drive.
+Access is sold per "seat" — one seat licenses one account to use OM — billed monthly.
+This document covers how seats are priced, billed, prorated, and cancelled, and how the two tiers are licensed.

 ### Header